icoxfog417/tying-wv-and-wc/README.md

 ![result_ptb.PNG](./doc/result_ptb.PNG)

 * But when using Penn Treebank dataset, augmented & tying model needs much more time to exceed the baseline (LSTM).
 * I set `--skip 3` to reduce the dataset size.
-This may affect this result.
+This may affect this result (augmented loss calculation takes cost because it requires multiplication with embedding matrix (large size matrix), so training speed is a little bit slow).
 * You can run this experiment by `python train.py`

 ## Hypothesis